 In 1998, a 50 drachmas commemorative coin was issued for the 200th anniversary of his birth.

-The National Anthem of Greece consists of the first two verses of the poem “Hymn to Freedom”, written Solomos.
+The National Anthem of Greece consists of the first two verses of the poem “Hymn to Freedom” by Solomos.

 In 1861 the Minister for the Military asked Mantzaros to compose a march based on the “Hymn to Freedom”.